 - persons who accept and are stated as accepting responsibility,

-- offeror of the securities,
+- the offeror of the securities,

-- person seeking admission,
+- the person seeking admission,

 - guarantor in so far as it relates to the guarantor and the guarantee;